Stephon Clark: He was still an unarmed man killed for breaking windows

 Is anybody uncomfortable with that?

-And, true, Clark had drugs in system – a lot of drugs.
+Yes, Clark had drugs in his system – a variety of drugs.

-But the key elements that moved Schubert to decline prosecuting the cops require all of us to believe the word of cops who were investigating other cops after the Clark killing.
+But the key elements that moved Schubert to decline prosecuting the cops require all of us to believe the word of cops who were investigating other cops.

 Both of the cops who shot at Clark told police investigators that they saw Clark crouched before them in a “shooting position.”
 But Schubert had to acknowledge that this key “fact” could not be corroborated by the video of the Clark killing.
 It was too dark.